Dach, Dach... Goose?

 - 2 min read

-So has Dach lived up to the expectations of a top 3 draft pick thus far in his Habs' tenure?
-Only a fool would state the affirmative.
-The hard core truth is it's been one heckuva a roller coaster for Kirby, with glimpses of a player that could come close to living up to his expectations, and lows that made you just want to throw in the towel.
-And one thing is clear: he seems more fragile (the half glass full folks prefer the term "unlucky") than a porcelain doll.
-Sure, I'll give you that last injury (shot to the foot) as a stroke of bad luck, but the longer than expected rehab has some wondering if there is more than meets the eye here.
+So, has Dach lived up to the expectations of a top-three draft pick thus far in his Habs tenure?
+Only a fool would say yes.
+The hard truth is that it’s been one heckuva roller coaster for Kirby.
+We've seen glimpses of a player who could come close to meeting those lofty expectations.
+But then there are the lows that make you want to throw in the towel.
+And let’s be honest: he seems more fragile (the half-glass-full folks prefer the term "unlucky") than a porcelain doll.

-We'll never get a top pairing, poised, and physical D like Romanov back.
-In this league you don't get a do-over (only on Playstation, if you reboot that is).
-And it's not like his cap hit (or future salary demand) would weigh much in the equation here (sorry, Kirby, beggars can't be choosers son).
-But the greater question is, with budding forwards knocking at the door (Hage, Zharkovsky, potentially Xhekaj and Beck), do we want to leave a roster spot for such an enigmatic player?
+We’ll never get a top-pairing, poised, and physical D like Romanov back.
+In this league, you don’t get a do-over (only on PlayStation, if you reboot, that is).
+And it’s not like his cap hit (or future salary demand) would weigh much in the equation here.
+Sorry, Kirby, but beggars can’t be choosers, son.

 Comments